Skip to main content

-In industries like AEC, manufacturing, and energy, professionals are managing more 3D data than ever before.
-Laser scans, digital twins, and immersive visualization workflows have transformed how teams collaborate but they’ve also introduced a new challenge: how do you scale your scan data management effectively in virtual reality (VR)?
+Across industries like AEC, manufacturing, and energy, professionals are managing more 3D data than ever before.
+Laser scans, digital twins, and immersive visualization workflows have transformed how teams collaborate — but they’ve also introduced a new challenge: how do you scale your scan data management effectively in virtual reality (VR)?

-In this article, we’ll explore how VR reframes scale, why that matters for your scan data management strategy, and how platforms like Cintoo’s VR Experience helps companies maximize value from their data.
+In this article, we’ll explore how VR transforms scan data management, why scale matters in immersive environments, how VR workflows operate in practice, and how platforms like Cintoo’s VR Experience help organizations maximize the value of their laser scan data.

 The Evolution of Scale: From Drawings to Digital Twins

-3. Exocentric hand-scale – Shrinking models down to hand-sized allows teams to manipulate, rotate, and study components with precision.
+Shrinking models down to tabletop or hand-sized views enables users to rotate, inspect, and manipulate complex environments with precision.

 Why Scaling Matters for Scan Data

 The importance of scale in VR extends far beyond visualization.
-It directly impacts how teams can use, share, and scale their laser scan data:
+It directly impacts how teams collaborate, validate designs, and make operational decisions.

 Augmented Enterprise Summit quarter page ad 1